Josh-Fitch/Personal-Website/Experience.md

 ##### June 2017 - August 2017

 My summer between high school and my freshman year at Purdue I interned with [Javan Engineering](http://www.javanengineering.com/), a local process-mechanical and electrical engineering firm for industrial and pharmaceutical plants.
 My primary contribution was creating a user-friendly mathematical model in Excel for high pressure vessels.
 This model allowed for input of height, width, substance level and vessel head style, and output the necessary safety precautions, including references to ASME and pressure relief systems.
 The creation of this excel sheet cut down calculation time by 95% and displayed results in deliverable format.
 This was my first real engineering experience and taught me all about the skills required to succeed in engineering.

-## Research

-### Space Flight Projects Laboratory | Aerodynamic Deorbit Experiment Undergraduate Researcher
-#### August 2019 - Present

-This semester I am working as an undergraduate researcher under Professor David Spencer, head of the [Space Flight Projects Laboratory](https://engineering.purdue.edu/SFPL).
-In this position I am assisting with the [Aerodynamic Deorbit Experiment]()https://engineering.purdue.edu/CubeSat/missions/ade, a mission demonstrating a deployable drag-sail device that could eventually be used to ensure satellites can de-orbit in an efficient time post-mission-success.

-My specific tasks for this position include writing Flight Software in C using Ubuntu.
-The Flight Software I am speifically generating includes Inertial Measurement Unit (IMU) data acquisition and communications protocol between various spacecraft components and the ground stations.

-### Dark Matters Research Lab | Data Analysis Undergraduate Researcher
-#### August 2018 - January 2019

-Over Fall 2018 Semester, I worked as an undergraduate researcher under Professor Rafael Lang, head of the [Dark Matters Lab](https://www.physics.purdue.edu/darkmatters/).
-In this position I assisted with data analysis from the [XENON Detector in Italy](https://science.purdue.edu/xenon1t/?cat=3).
-I worked with a group of 4 other undergraduates to develop python scripts in Jupyterlabs.
-These python scripts sorted, cleaned, and organized the data and then evaluated it for specific trends based on a variety of parameters that could be indicate dark matter collision events.